fusion809/i3-configs/README.md

 * VSCode means Visual Studio Code.

 My bottom bar contains other important information like:
 * Uptime, format: h:m:s.
 Unfortunately I cannot get it to show it in my preferred format of hh:mm:ss.
-So, for example, you see 0:0:2 if the system has been up two seconds (and no Arch doesn't boot that quickly for me :P), as opposed to how I would like it to the hh:mm:ss format of 00:00:02.
+So, for example, you see 0:0:2 if the system has been up two seconds (and no Debian doesn't boot that quickly for me :P), as opposed to how I would like it to the hh:mm:ss format of 00:00:02.
 Likewise if the system has been up for 13 hours, 12 minutes and 5 seconds it would be formatted as 13:12:5.
 * Weather conditions, such as 'Partly Cloudy 28°C' (which yes is the condition given at the time of typing).
 * My audio volume, number is the % of the maximum available volume I am at.
 * Battery status.